swpng/edge-ai-suites/manufacturing-ai-suite/wind-turbine-anomaly-detection/docs/user-guide/how-to-configure-alerts.md

 ## Publishing OPC-UA Alerts

 To enable OPC-UA alerts in `Time Series Analytics Microservice`, please follow below steps.
-The way to verify if the OPC-UA alerts are getting published would be check the `Time Series Analytics Microservice` logs OR have any third-party OPC-UA client to connect to OPC-UA server to verify this.
+The way to verify if the OPC-UA alerts are getting published would be to check the `Time Series Analytics Microservice` logs OR have any third-party OPC-UA client to connect to OPC-UA server to verify this.

+### Configuration

-1. Update the `config.json` file:
+Update the `<path-to-edge-ai-suites-repo>/manufacturing-ai-suite/wind-turbine-anomaly-detection/time_series_analytics_microservice/config.json` file:
    ```json
    "alerts": {
        "opcua": {